AdobeDocs/campaign.en/help/v8/send/sending-with-enhanced-mta.md

 >[!NOTE]
 >
->For more on hard and soft bounces, see [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/understanding-delivery-failures.html#delivery-failure-types-and-reasons){target="_blank"}.
+>For more on hard and soft bounces, see [this section](delivery-failures.md#delivery-failure-reasons).
 >
->For more on retries after a delivery temporary failure, see [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/understanding-delivery-failures.html#retries-after-a-delivery-temporary-failure){target="_blank"}.
+>For more on retries after a delivery temporary failure, see [this section](delivery-failures.md#retries).

-The table below shows the KPIs and sending logs statuses (with the EFS capability).
+The table below shows how the KPIs and sending logs statuses are updated at each step of the sending process with the EFS capability.

-**With Email Feedback Service**

 | Step in the sending process  | KPI summary | Sending logs status |
 |--- |--- |--- |